-- Q. At 3-9 NP discusses the return on its defined benefit pension plan.
-In 2016, NP provided (CA-NP-014) its consulting actuaries Capital Market Assumptions and Methodology (AON Hewitt) and Economic and Market Outlook (Mercer) related to these values.
-Please provide the latest equivalent reports and any other reports in its possession that deal with future equity and bond market returns. - A. Newfoundland Power's defined benefit pension plan (the "Plan") currently assumes an expected return on assets of 5.25% as at December 31, 2017.1

-The long-term target asset mix used by the Company is 40% equities and 60% bonds.
-The target mix of equities and bonds, together with the expected long-term rates of return, assumed in calculating the expected return on assets of 5.25% is shown in Table 1.
+1 Section on 3: Finance/Fair Return 2 3 Q. (Section 3, page 3-8) Newfoundland Power discusses its defined benefit pension plan 4 with forecast expense out to 2026.
+In 2016, Newfoundland Power provided (CA-NP- 5 014) its consulting actuary's Capital Market Assumptions and Methodology (AON 6 Hewitt) and Economic and Market Outlook (Mercer) related to similar values.
+7 Please provide the latest equivalent reports from this consulting actuary and any 8 other reports in its possession that deal with future long-run equity and bond 9 market returns on its pension plan assets.
+10 11 А. The AON Hewitt Capital Market Assumptions and Methodology report and the Mercer 12 Economic and Market Outlook report referenced in this Request for Information relate to 13 reports provided in the response to Request for Information CA-NP-269 filed in the 14 Company's 2016/2017 General Rate Application.
+Newfoundland Power does not rely on 15 and has not received updated copies of the requested reports.
+However, recent copies of 16 these reports are publicly available online.
+17 18 Nowfoundland Dower's defined hereit rension plan (the "Dlan") assumes an expected 18 19 Newfoundland Power's defined benefit pension plan (the "Plan") assumes an expected return on assets of 5.75% as at December 31, 2022.
+The Company's target asset mix is 20 40% equities and 60% bonds.
+21 Table 1 shows the tenset using of equities and hands, to eath equilibrium with the evenested lange terms 22 Table 1 shows the target mix of equities and bonds, together with the expected long-term 23 rates of return assumed in calculating the expected return on assets of 5.75%.

-Table 1

-Defined Benefit Pension Plan

-Target Asset Mix and Expected Return
+Table 1:Defined Benefit Pension PlanTarget Asset Mix and Expected ReturnDecember 31, 2022

-2017

-Asset Mix Expected Return
+Target Asset Mix Expected Return

-Equities 40% 7.7%
+Equities 40% 7.1%

-Bonds 60% 3.0%
+Bonds 60% 4.0%

-Newfoundland Power observes that the long-term return on equities used by pension actuaries is a geometric return.
-The use of geometric values is appropriate to measure performance of pension assets over a long period.
-The use of geometric returns is, however, not appropriate for the estimation of a utility's cost of capital.
-Only arithmetic returns are appropriate for the estimation of a utility's cost of capital.2

-Newfoundland Power requested that its actuary, Mercer (Canada) Ltd. ("Mercer"), provide the Company with an equivalent equity return to the 7.7% geometric value expressed on an arithmetic basis.
-Mercer has indicated that if the 7.7% equity return assumption used in the 5.25% overall return on assets in the Plan were expressed on an arithmetic basis, the return assumption for equity returns in the Plan would be 9.2%.
+24 Newfoundland Power observes that the long-term return on equities used by pension 25 actuaries is a geometric return.
+The use of geometric values is appropriate to measure 26 performance of pension assets of a long period.
+The use of geometric returns is, however, 27 not appropriate for the estimation of a utility's cost of capital.
+Only arithmetic returns are 28 appropriate for the estimation of a utility's cost of capital.
+1 29 30 Newfoundland Power requested that its actuary, Mercer (Canada) Ltd. ("Mercer"), 31 provide the Company with an equivalent equity return to the 7.1% geometric value assumption used in the 5.75% overall return on assets in the Plan were expressed on an arithmetic basis, the return assumption for equity returns in the Plan would be 8.6%.